runionnayrb/BOREALIS/replit.md

 A production-ready full-stack web application designed for theatrical production training management.
 It enables Stage Managers to create daily training reports with rich text notes, track trainings by various criteria (act, department, artist, location), assign technician leads, and export reports to PDF.
 The application also features a comprehensive Attendance System with real-time artist sign-in/sign-out using geofencing and PIN codes, meeting tick sheets with live updates, and role-based access control.
 The project's vision is to streamline and professionalize the administrative tasks associated with managing theatrical training schedules, attendance tracking, and reporting.

 ## Recent Changes
-- **2025-10-24**: Fixed attendance dashboard tally display bug.
-The `/api/attendance/today` endpoint now returns all artists (including OUT and Long-Term OUT) instead of filtering to only active artists.
-This allows the dashboard to properly count and display OUT artists in their respective tally cards while maintaining the correct filtering on the sign-in page.
+- **2025-10-24**: Fixed attendance dashboard tally display and sign-in page filtering:
+  - The `/api/attendance/today` endpoint now returns all artists (including OUT and Long-Term OUT) instead of filtering to only active artists.
+This allows the dashboard to properly count and display OUT and Long-Term OUT artists in their respective tally cards.
+  - The `/api/attendance/artists` endpoint now returns both 'active' and 'long_term_out' artists (but excludes 'out' artists).
+This allows Long-Term OUT artists to appear on the sign-in page for physio visits, etc., while keeping regular OUT artists hidden.

 ## User Preferences
 - All Stage Managers see the same interface (no user-based filtering).